We're spending more time at home to help prevent the spread of the coronavirus

 drinks, and sweet teas for special times.
 Offer water and milk instead.

 Packaged foods and prepared meals are convenient, but can be high in fat, sugar,

 and calories.
 Check food labels and choose the healthier options.

 How Active Should Kids Be?

-to be active for least 30 minutes each day.
-Whenever possible, let them go outside
+active for least 30 minutes each day.
+Whenever possible, let them go outside and

 ride, or play sports like soccer, basketball, or whiffle ball together as a family.